jyunhanlin/use-dotdotdot/README.md

 A hook to use CSS property, `line-clamp`, for the long text.

+If only one line, use `text-overflow` for the long text.

-If the browser doesn't support `line-clamp`, use the canvas api, `measureText`, to generate clamp text.
+If the browser doesn't support `line-clamp` and need multiline text, use the canvas api, `measureText`, to generate clamp text.

 ## Installation